A Framework and Benchmark for Deep Batch Active Learning for Regression

-The following properties are often desirable for a pool-based BMDAL method: \begin{enumerate}[(P1)] \item The method should improve the sample efficiency of the underlying NN, even for large acquisition batch sizes $\Nbatch$ and large pool set sizes $\Npool$, with respect to the downstream application, which may or may not involve the same input distribution as training and pool data. \item The method should scale to large pool sets, training sets and batch sizes, in terms of both computation time and memory consumption. \item The method should be applicable to a wide variety of NN architectures and training methods, such that it can be applied to different use-cases. \item The method should not require to modify the NN architecture and training method, such that practitioners do not have to worry whether employing the method diminishes the accuracy of their trained NN. \item The method should not require to train multiple NNs for a single batch selection.\footnote{Technically, requiring multiple trained NNs would not be detrimental if it facilitated to reach the same accuracy with correspondingly larger $\Nbatch$.} \item The method should not require to tune hyperparameters on the downstream application. \item The method should be easy to use. \end{enumerate}
+When comparing and evaluating BMDAL methods, we are mainly interested in the following desirable properties: \begin{enumerate}[(P1)] \item The method should improve the sample efficiency of the underlying NN, even for large acquisition batch sizes $\Nbatch$ and large pool set sizes $\Npool$, with respect to the downstream application, which may or may not involve the same input distribution as training and pool data. \item The method should scale to large pool sets, training sets, and batch sizes, in terms of both computation time and memory consumption. \item The method should be applicable to a wide variety of NN architectures and training methods, such that it can be applied to different use cases. \item The method should not require modifying the NN architecture and training method, for example by requiring to introduce Dropout, such that practitioners do not have to worry whether employing the method diminishes the accuracy of their trained NN. \item The method should not require training multiple NNs for a single batch selection since this would deteriorate its runtime efficiency.\footnote{Technically, requiring multiple trained NNs would not be detrimental if it facilitated reaching the same accuracy with correspondingly larger $\Nbatch$.} \item The method should not require tuning hyperparameters on the downstream application since this would require labeling samples selected with suboptimal hyperparameters. \end{enumerate}